The overall architecture of a QlikView installation reflects the separation of roles.

 Authentication of end users is (with exception of the built-in Custom Users) handled outside QlikView.

 The back end is where the QlikView source documents, created using QlikView Developer, reside.
 These source files contain scripts to extract data from various data sources (for example, data warehouses, Microsoft Excel® files, SAP®, and Salesforce.com®).
 This extraction sometimes involves intermediate files (QVD files).
 The main QlikView component that performs the loading and distribution at the back end is the Distribution Service.
-Within the back end, the Windows file system is always in charge of authorization (that is, QlikView is not responsible for any access privileges).

 The back end uses the infrastructure resources for clustering (for example, Windows-based file share) and may also use resources like SMTP servers and directory catalogs.